Week 1: System Planning and Distribution Selection

 Privilege escalation: This threat involves a regular user gaining administrative access, often through misconfigured permissions

 or exploitation of vulnerabilities.
-I mitigated this by enforcing the principle of least privilege, creating dedicated non-root user accounts,
+I will mitigate this by enforcing the principle of least privilege, creating dedicated non-root user accounts,

 and carefully controlling